isg-software/progresspie/README.md

 ### Simplified usage via `progresspiesvgAppl.js`

-If you prefer not to write your own JavaScript-/jQuery-Code in order to apply the progresspie-Plugin to selected elements of your choice, you may use this additional JavaScript file.
-It is a default application of the plugins to elements which must meet some conventions.
+If you prefer not to write your own JavaScript-/jQuery-Code in order to apply the progresspie plug-in to selected elements of your choice, you may use this additional JavaScript file.
+It is a default application of the plug-ins to elements which must meet some conventions.

 If you include this script into an HTML document, each HTML element _of class_ `progresspie` is fitted with a pie chart.
 This requires the element (which is usually an inline element like a `span`) to contain a number from 0 to 100 (inclusive) as its only content or alternatively in an attribute named `data-percent`.

 By default the pie is grey.
 By adding an additional _class_ `color`, `red` or `green` you get a dynamically colored resp. statically red or green pie.
-(These classes must not be combined and activate the corresponding plugin-mode `COLOR`, `RED` or `GREEN` respectively.)
+(These classes must not be combined and activate the corresponding plug-in mode `COLOR`, `RED` or `GREEN` respectively.)
 Adding the class `vcenter` activates vertical centering, otherwise the graphic is aligned with the bottom of the element.

 For user-defined color you may either add an attribute `data-piecolor` defining a static color code or an attribute `data-piecolor-function` providung a string which evaluates to a function mapping a number (range 0..100) to a color code.

 * See JsDoc documentation of the script file (Namespace `progressPies`) for a more detailed description.
 * See `examplesAppl.html`

+## SVG Content plug-ins

+The progresspieSVG jQuery plug-in provides a private plug-in mechanism itself.
+This may be used to plug additional drawing logic into the main plug-in which adds SVG content to the pie or ring chart.

+To apply a content plugin, add the option `svgContentPlugin` to the argument object you pass to the jQuery plug-in.
+The value of this option is either a reference to a javascript funktion (conforming to the plug-in API), or simply the name of a function as a string.
+In the latter case the function *must* be member of the namespace `jQuery.fn.progressPie.svgContentPlugin`.
+Only then it can be looked up by its name.
+This is the recommended namespace for any content plug-in.

+### controlIcons

+`jquery-progresspiesvg-controlIcons.js` is a script file defining three such content plug-ins for drawing media control icons "play", "stop" and "pause" inside a ring graph.
+See examples pages for demonstration.

+TODO.todo
+* Optionen beschreiben
+	* `color` im Allgemeinen (vielleicht besser im Vater-Abschnitt)
+	* `maxSize` als spezielle Option dieses Plug-ins
+* Abschnitt zum Programmieren einer eigenen Plug-in-Funktion
+	* API erläutern: Was muss zurückgegeben werden, was sind die Argumente, wie wird die Funktion zum Erzeugen eines SVG-Knotens benutzt…
+	* Verweis auf ControlIcons als Beispiel.
+	* Oben (wo von der plugin-API die Rede ist) einen Link / Verweis auf diesen Abschnitt.

 ## License: BSD 2-clause